The connectivity carcass of a vertex subset in a graph: both odd and even case: A -cactus for all valid cuts of set S

-While processing a laminar valid cut, one of the regions created may be empty (with no $S$-vertices belonging to it).
-However, it is easy to observe that each empty region will have at least 3 laminar valid cuts defining it.
-Let $T_\ell$ be the tree created after processing all laminar valid cuts of $S$, which are ${\cal O}(|S|)$ as stated in Lemma \ref{lem: laminar-valid-cuts}.
-We now state three properties of $T_\ell$ that follow immediately from its construction described above. \begin{enumerate} \item Each laminar valid cut of $S$ is represented by a unique edge in $T_\ell$, and vice versa. \item Each vertex from $S$ is assigned to a unique node in $T_\ell$. \item Each empty node in $T_\ell$ must have degree at least 3. \end{enumerate} Property 3 implies that the number of empty nodes in $T_\ell$ is less than the number of leaf nodes.
-This fact can be used to derive an alternate proof for the ${\cal O}(|S|)$ bound on the number of nodes in $T_\ell$.
+Let $T_L$ be the tree created after processing all laminar valid cuts of $S$, one by one, as described above.
+We now state a few facts about $T_L$ that follow from its construction described above.
+Each laminar valid cut of $S$ is represented by a unique edge in $T_L$, and vice versa.
+Note that any new region created while processing a laminar valid cut may be empty (with no vertices from $S$ belonging to it).
+However, it is easy to observe that each such empty region must have at least 3 laminar valid cuts defining it.
+Hence, the number of empty nodes in $T_L$ is less than the number of leaf nodes.
+This fact can be used to derive ${\cal O}(|S|)$ bound on the number of nodes in $T_L$, and hence an alternate proof for Lemma \ref{lem: laminar-valid-cuts}.

-Let $u,v\in S$ be separated by one or more valid cuts.
-The tight valid cut from $u$ to $v$ has to be a laminar cut (see Lemma \ref{lem: tight-S--mincut-is-laminar}).
-This cut has to be present in $T_\ell$ since $T_\ell$ stores all laminar valid cuts.
-The following lemma describes this cut in $T_\ell$, its proof is immediate from the structure of $T_\ell$. \begin{lemma} Let $u$ and $v$ belong to nodes $\mu$ and $\nu$ respectively in $T_\ell$.
-Let $e$ be the first edge on the path from $\mu$ to $\nu$.
-The subtree containing $\mu$ after the removal of $e$ from $T_\ell$ defines the tight valid cut from $u$ to $v$. \end{lemma} The remaining valid cuts of $S$ are crossing cuts, and the construction described above has assigned them to respective nodes of $T_\ell$.
-Let us consider any node $\mu$ with $j$ neighbors labeled $\nu_1,\ldots,\nu_j$.
-It follows from the construction of $T_\ell$ that the laminar cuts defining $\mu$ induce a partition of $S$ into $j+1$ sets $S_0, S_1,\ldots,S_j$ as follows. $S_0$ is the set of vertices from $S$ belonging to the region associated with $\mu$, and $S_i$ for each $1\le i \le j$ is the set of vertices from $S$ lying on the side of $\nu_i$ in the cut defined by edge $(\mu,\nu_i)$.
-The following lemma states crucial information about $\mu$ and $S_0$.
+Let $u,v\in S$ be separated by one or more valid cuts of $S$.
+The tight valid cut from $u$ to $v$ has to be a laminar valid cut (Lemma \ref{lem: tight-S--mincut-is-laminar}).
+This cut has to be present in $T_L$ since $T_L$ stores all laminar valid cuts.
+The following lemma describes this cut in $T_L$; its proof is immediate from the structure of $T_L$. \begin{lemma} Let $u,v\in S$ be any two vertices.
+Let $u$ and $v$ belong to nodes $\mu$ and $\nu$ respectively in $T_L$, and let $e$ be the first edge on the path from $\mu$ to $\nu$ in $T_L$.
+The set of vertices mapped to the subtree containing $\mu$, after the removal of $e$ from $T_L$, defines the tight valid cut of $S$ from $u$ to $v$. \end{lemma} The remaining valid cuts of $S$ are crossing cuts, and the construction described above has assigned them to the respective nodes of $T_L$.
+Let us consider any node $\mu$ in $T_L$ with $j$ neighbors labeled $\nu_1,\ldots,\nu_j$.
+It follows from the construction of $T_L$ that the laminar cuts defining $\mu$ induce a partition of $S$ into $j+1$ sets $S_\mu, S_1,\ldots,S_j$ as follows. $S_\mu$ is the set of vertices from $S$ belonging to the region associated with $\mu$, and $S_\ell$ for each $1\le \ell \le j$ is the set of vertices from $S$ lying on the side of $\nu_\ell$ in the cut defined by edge $(\mu,\nu_\ell)$.
+The following lemma states crucial properties of $\mu$ and $S_\mu$ when there are crossing valid cuts assigned to $\mu$.